noacs-io/audit-filters-ofi-performance/Study-plan.md

 categorized in so many ways it is important to categorise trauma with the intention to treat it.
-For this reason,since 1975, it is common practice to use the severity of the injury as a means to triage patient cases thus approaching the problem in a more effective way by improving the ability to evaluate care of the injured.[@baker1974injury]
+For this reason,since 1975, it is common practice to use the severity of the injury as a means to triage patient cases thus approaching the problem in a more effective way.[@baker1974injury]

 ## Impact

 Injuries are not only a burden to the afflicted individual but also to a greater extent to society as a whole.
-There have been attempts to estimate the global cost of injury.
+One aspect of such societal effects are economic costs.
+There have been attempts to estimate the global cost of injury but due to its complexity it is not an easy task.
 It is however estimated that road injuries alone account for 2% of gross domestic product (GDP) in high-income countries[@world2014injuries].

 ## Trauma care

-In order to effectively treat trauma patients in regards to its specific nature and characteristics a special subdivision of healthcare, trauma care, is used.
+In order to effectively treat trauma patients in regards to its specific nature and complexity a special subdivision of healthcare, trauma care, is used.
 Trauma care is a multidisciplinary, complex, and time-critical provision of healthcare.
 It uses a myriad of different specialties including but not limited to surgeons, anesthesiologists,